Scream (1996 film): Box office

-Outside of the U.S. and Canada, Scream is estimated to have grossed a further $70 million, including $14 million in the United Kingdom, making it the number 21 highest-grossing film.
-This gives Scream a cumulative worldwide total of $173 million, making it the number 14 highest-grossing film of the year.
+Outside the United States and Canada, Scream is estimated to have earned an additional $70 million, making it the 21st-highest-grossing film.
+This included $13.5–$14 million in the United Kingdom, which made it the highest-grossing horror film released there at that time.

+This gave the film a worldwide total of $173 million, making it the 14th-highest-grossing film of the year.
 (Note: The 1996 worldwide box office of $173 million is equivalent to $ in .)
-After four weeks of release, it became the highest-grossing horror film in France, with a gross of $6.2 million (37.9 million French Francs).
-In Japan, the release date was postponed from May 1997 to August after the murder of a 14-year-old boy, whose killer was apparently obsessed with horror movies.
+After four weeks of release, it became the highest-grossing horror film in France, earning $6.2 million.
+In Japan, the release was postponed from May to August 1997 following the murder of a 14-year-old boy whose killer was reportedly obsessed with horror films.

-Industry analysis showed that most of the films released toward the end of the year were box office failures, including both big-budget fare and a surge of films targeted toward women.
-Only a few were seen as successes, including 101 Dalmatians, Beavis and Butt-Head Do America, Jerry Maguire, Ransom, Scream, and Star Trek: First Contact.
-The success of Scream resulted in additional financial compensation for the principal crew and cast, triggered by the box office surpassing $40 million and subsequent increments of $10 million up to $100 million.
+Industry analysis indicated that many films released toward the end of the year underperformed, including both big-budget productions and a surge of films targeted at female audiences.
+Only a few were considered successful, including 101 Dalmatians, Beavis and Butt-Head Do America, Jerry Maguire, Ransom, Scream, and Star Trek: First Contact.
+The success of Scream triggered additional financial compensation for the principal cast and crew, tied to box office thresholds beginning at $40 million and increasing in $10 million increments up to $100 million.
 Kennedy noted that his first residual check was double his salary.